musma21/GitHub-Copilot-HoL/githubwriter-input-repo-structure.md

-# GitHub Copilot HoL Repository Structure & githubwrite Usage Guide
+# HoL Structure & githubwrite Usage Guide

 ## How to use githubwrite